 I mourned who I was – you can read who I was before atheism here – but I never acknowledged that I wanted to believe in something bigger than myself.
 It was scary to think about it because I felt like a failure.

 But then a year and a half ago I started listening to the Back From The Borderline podcast.
 Mollie, the host, was talking about spirituality and at first, it turned me off a bit.
 It just wasn’t my cup of tea.
+(Just a note to say that Mollie seems to be anti-psychiatry and anti-medicine currently which is something I strongly disagree with.)

 However, the more I listened to her talk about her own journey, the more I felt inspired.
 I don’t have to believe in anything supernatural to be spiritual.
 Instead, I can create my own practices and find spirituality in nature and other animals.